More from my lone Californian Trip of 1997:

 I am a little concerned.
 It seems obvious to me that Grandma is trying to off-load the unwanted wheelchair and having apparently done so is looking triumphant.
 What will ‘Mom’ say?
 How can Annie just swan off with an old lady’s only means of transport?

-I am also concerned about the wheelchair – who will push it?
+I am also concerned about my role with the wheelchair – who will push it?
 Will she be using it a lot?
 Have I swapped children’s prams for this?
 The experience in the computer store comes back to haunt me.

 Annie goes to check out the wheelchair.
 Grandma sits on the sofa and shows me some crocheted items she has ‘saved for me’.
 I am touched.